Where Should I Put A Litter Box?

 When the time comes to take a leak, you start your journey.
 If the weather is nice, the walk is flat, you’re in somewhat decent shape, and you don’t have to go THAT badly yet, you might be fine going on the walk.
 However, you’re probably not going to be thrilled about having to do it multiple times a day.

-Now imagine any number of things about the above scenario changes: The weather is bad, there is a large hill you have to go up, you’re under a lot of stress, there’s a long line once you get to the working bathroom, you’re sick or injured, or you don’t quite leave in time so you REALLY have to go.
+Now imagine any number of things about the above scenario changes: The weather is bad, there is a large hill you have to go up, you’re under a lot of stress, there’s a long line once you get to the working bathroom, or you’re sick or injured.
 You might be tempted to find a nice bush along the way and check to make sure no one is coming before doing your business there.
 Heck, you may even decide your own backyard is the most appealing solution.

 Don’t Make Your Cat Work Too Hard